- Have you received the following message: Warning visiting this website may harm your computer?

 - Make sure that your browser is up to date

-To make sure that your system is not infected by malware, be sure to scan it.
+To make sure that your system is not infected by malware, be sure to scan it using dedicated antivirus software for browsing antivirus.
 Sometimes malware can interfere with your browser and cause this message to appear, so it’s important that you scan your PC.
 If your PC is clean, you should move to the next solution.

-Sometimes Warning visiting this website may harm your computer message can appear only on your PC.
-In order to make sure that your PC is the problem, try accessing this website from a different PC or a device.
+The Warning visiting this website may harm your computer message can appear only on your PC.
+In order to make sure that your PC is the problem, try accessing this website from a different device.

-Solution 3 – Turn off Safe Browsing feature in Chrome
+3. Turn off the Safe Browsing feature in Chrome

 - Click the Menu button in the top right corner and choose Settings from the menu.